dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.53/_index.md

 ## CACTWO-6098 (Enhancement)

-**Highlight Navigation pane if Query draft exists**
+**Highlight Navigation Tree if Query draft exists**

-The Physicians & Queries viewer on the Navigation Pane will now show with an amber highlight if there is a Query Draft.
+The Physicians & Queries viewer on the Navigation Tree will now show with an amber highlight if there is a Query Draft.
 When the draft is either updated and sent or deleted, the amber color will go away.